 African woman using mobile phone

 The successful management of your cash flow is an essential task in the life of a small business owner.
-Your Americana Community Bank Cash Management team gives you the power to manage your ACH, wire, payroll, and other important financial matters, allowing you the opportunity to maintain control.
+Your Americana Community Bank Cash Management team gives you the power to manage your ACH, wire origination, payroll, and other important financial matters, allowing you the opportunity to maintain control.

-Call your ACB banker today to learn more about Americana Community Bank Cash Management service, including Deposit Advantage, our remote deposit capture system.
-Make your deposits without leaving the office!
+Call your ACB banker today to learn more about Americana Community Bank Cash Management Services, including ACH Origination (Debit and/or Credit), Deposit Advantage (our remote deposit capture system), Digital Wire Origination, Check Positive Pay, and ACH Positive Pay.

 This document summarizes information included in a piece released by the US Secret Service, the U.S. FBI, The Internet Crime Complaint Center (IC3), and the Financial Services Information Sharing and Analysis Center (FS-ISAC), entitled, “Fraud Advisory for Business: Corporate Account Take Over (CATO)”.
 Information contained here is intended to provide basic information about the increasing threat of CATO and to help you establish security processes of your own.
 However, these attacks – these threats – are continuously evolving and you must stay up-to-date to enforce your security posture.